leapkit/core/README.md

-⚠️ Important: Leapkit is under active development and will change at any rate.
-Semantic versioning does not mean much at the moment.
+⚠️ Important: Leapkit Has moved to use the leapkit/leapkit monorepo.
+That's where this framework will advance.

 # Leapkit Core